tinacms/tina.io/content/docs/editing/mdx.md

 ### What is MDX?

-MDX is similar to Markdown, however is adds the ability to write JSX components in your **markdown body**.
+MDX is similar to Markdown, however it adds the ability to write JSX components in your **markdown body**.

 ```md
 ---